maticnetwork/terraform-polygon-supernets/README.md

-# Polygon Supernets AWS Terraform
+# Polygon Supernets AWS Terraform Deployment

 Polygon Supernets is Polygon's solution to build and power dedicated app-chains.
 Supernets are powered by Polygon's cutting-edge EVM